Tokugawa coinage: History

 The establishment of Tokugawa coinage followed a period in which Japan was dependent on Chinese bronze coins for its currency.
 Tokugawa coinage lasted for more than two centuries, and ended with the events of the Boshin war and the establishment of the Meiji restoration.
 However, there is an ongoing discussion of the entity of the precious metal coins.
-It was not a part of Tokugawa bakuhu which issued gold and silver coins, but private organizations owned by merchants.
+It was not a part of Tokugawa bakufu which issued gold and silver coins, but private organizations owned by merchants.

 The first attempt at a new currency were made by Hideyoshi, who developed the large Ōban plate, also called the Tensho Ōban (天正大判), in 1588.

 From 1601, Tokugawa coinage was minted in gold, silver, and bronze denominations.
 The denominations were fixed, but the rates actually fluctuated on the exchange market.

 The material for the coinage came from gold and silver mines across Japan.
 To this effect, gold mines were newly opened and exploited, such as the Sado gold mine or the Toi gold mine in Izu Peninsula.

 Devaluations and re-evaluations

 Initially, the coinage was used essentially for export purposes in order to pay for imports of luxury goods from China, such as silk.
 As gold and silver were in short supply, and also because the government was running a deficit, the content of gold in coins was decreased on two occasions, in 1695 and 1706–11, in order to generate more revenues from seigneurage, but with the effect of generating inflation.

 With the beginning of the 18th century, Japan started to restrict the export of bullion currency, which came to be seen as a loss for the country.
 An export ban on monetary specie was imposed by Arai Hakuseki in 1715.
 Trade substitution was encouraged, but remained limited anyway due to the policy of closure, or Sakoku.
-Upon Arai Hakuseki's suggestion the government increased again the gold and silver content of coinage in 1714-1715, but this led to crippling deflation this time.
+Upon Arai Hakuseki's suggestion the government increased again the gold and silver content of coinage in 1714–1715, but this led to crippling deflation this time.
 In 1736, Japan abandoned this policy and again increased the money supply, with a resulting price stability for the next 80 years.

 In the early 19th century, budgetary problems resulting from natural disasters and large Tokugawa governmental expenditures led the government to increase the money supply and the seigneurage associated to it.
 From 1818 to 1829 the money supply increased by 60%, and from 1832 to 1837 by 20%.
 Severe inflation again followed as prices nearly doubled.

 Structure

 Tokugawa coinage worked according to a triple monetary standard, using gold, silver and bronze coins, each with their own denominations.
 The systems worked by multiples of 4, and coins were valued according to the Ryō.
-One Ryō was worth 4 Bu, 16 Shu, or 4,000 Mon (a cheap bronze coin).
+One Ryō was worth 4 Bu, 16 Shu, or 4,000 Mon (a cheap copper coin).

 Ōban

-The Ōban (大判) was a very large gold coin plate, equivalent to ten Ryōs, or ten Koban (小判) plates.
+The Ōban (大判) was a very large gold coin plate, equivalent to ten Ryō, or ten Koban (小判) plates.
+It was used for ceremonies and as rewards.